SophieChenly/Hello_Hacks/README.md

-# Super Math Pros
+# Super Math Pros - 1st Place Winner @ UBC Biztech HelloHacks

-This is a functional prototpye of our EdTech solution's backend system for the hackathon Hello Hacks hosted by UBC Biztech.
+This is a functional prototpye of our EdTech solution for the hackathon HelloHacks hosted by UBC Biztech.

 FRONTEND: